roc-lang/roc/www/content/tutorial.md

         Stdout.line "Your input was: \(Inspect.toStr input)"
 ```

 The [`Inspect.toStr`](https://www.roc-lang.org/builtins/Inspect#toStr) function returns a `Str` representation of any Roc value.
 It's useful for things like debugging and logging (although [`dbg`](https://www.roc-lang.org/tutorial#debugging) is often nicer for debugging), but its output is almost never something that should be shown to end users!
-In this case we're just using it for our own learning, but in a real program we'd run a `when` on `answer` and do something different depending on whether we got an `End` or `Input` tag.
+In this case we're just using it for our own learning, but in a real program we'd run a `when` on `input` and do something different depending on whether we got an `End` or `Input` tag.

 If you run this program, at first it won't do anything.
 It's waiting for you to type something in and press Enter!
 Once you do, it should print back out what you entered—either `Your input was: End` or `Your input was: Input <whatever you entered>` depending on whether you pressed Enter or the key combination to close stdin (namely Ctrl+D on UNIX or Ctrl+Z on Windows).
 Try doing it both ways to watch the output change!